IshaanOhri/Visle/README.md

 <br>

  - Understanding and using GANs to generate Images.
- - Creating a REST API for the Neural Network using flask
+ - Achieving an accuracy of **87.621%** with our generative neural network.
- - Understanding and using channels,sockets for our application
+ - Understanding the use channels, websockets for building a real-time applications
- - Building an android and web app with clean,simple and beautiful UI.
+ - Using publish-subscrible system design for asynchronous messaging b/w various services
+ - serverless archicture for system maintanence and scaling.

 <br>
 <h2 align="center">What we learned</h2>
 <br>

- - GANs(Generative adversarial Network)
+ - GANs(Generative adversarial Network) and training it with images
- - Dockerizing a Flask API and deploying the docker image
+ - fully automated dockerized deployment with CI/CD pipeline build over github actions
  - Understanding sockets and publish subscribe models to push data
- - Typescript and using typescript with node for backend
- - Retrofit Library in Android to make API Calls
+ - Using RabbitMQ as message queue

 <p align="center">
  <img src = "https://raw.githubusercontent.com/IshaanOhri/Visle/master/Assets/img/remote.png">